 - to demand the erasure of data about you in VIS which you believe has been illegally registered

-please contact the Danish Immigration Service by using the relevant form which is available on their website.
+please contact the Danish Immigration Service by using the relevant form which is available on their website here.

 The Danish Data Protection Agency is the national supervisory authority in relation to the processing of personal data in the Danish national VIS, including the transmission of data to and from the Central VIS.
 This supervisory role mainly entails inspections and processing complaints from data subjects.

-If you are dissatisfied with a decision made by the Danish Immigration Service concerning your request to access, rectify or erase data about you in VIS, you can submit a complaint to the Danish Data Protection Agency.
+If you are dissatisfied with a decision made by the Danish Immigration Service concerning your request to access, rectify, erase or restrict processing of data about you in VIS, you can submit a complaint to the Danish Data Protection Agency.

 If you wish to file a complaint concering a decision made by the Danish Immigration Service, please provide the following information: